samuelbalogh/P3-behavioural-cloning/README.md

 ### Conclusion

-The model used could benefit from some more training data and more layers.
+1. The model used could benefit from

+- more training data and
+- more layers

-It would be ideal if I could use a high-end GPU for training the model.
+2. It would be ideal if I could use a high-end GPU for training the model.

+3. Further preprocessing of the images would be good to have.
+One could have a region mask that only contains the road, and cuts out any noise besides it.